johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 Evidence about one proposition can only change beliefs about another proposition because the prior beliefs are beliefs in **combinations** of propositions, not individual propositions.

-Holmes' prior beliefs are not simply *there is a 75% chance that the Duke did it* or *there is a 50% chance that the Duchess is dead*.
+Holmes' prior beliefs are not simply that *there is a 75% chance that the Duke did it* or *there is a 50% chance that the Duchess is dead*.
 If his beliefs were so simple, learning that the Duchess was murdered would not tell Holmes anything about whether it was the Duke or the Count that did it.

 Rather his beliefs are a joint probability distribution in which there is positive correlation between the Duchess being dead and Count having done it.
 It is these correlations that encode the knowledge that enables Homes to make inferences about the culprit upon learning of the Duchess's death.